Elodea canadensis aka Water Thyme

 Water Thyme, Oxygen Weed, American Duckweed

-How to care for Water Thyme
+How difficult is it to take care of Water Thyme

 Even if you don't have a green thumb, you can successfully care for Water Thyme due to its easy-going nature.